message-manager-discord/redis-discord-cache/README.md

   - shardCount: total number of shards

 - logger: A winston logger instance.
 This is optional and will [default](https://github.com/message-manager-discord/redis-discord-cache/blob/main/src/logger.ts) to a console logger with the level INFO if not provided and will catch exceptions.
 Pass a [winston logger instance](https://github.com/winstonjs/winston#creating-your-own-logger) to have more control over output and log levels.

+- metrics: An object containing metric event handlers
+  - onGatewayEvent: A function that will be called when a gateway event is received. takes a single argument of an object containing {name: string}
+  - onRedisCommand: A function that will be called when a redis command is sent. takes a single argument of an object containing {name: string}

+After creating an instance you will then need to call `connect` to connect to the gateway.

 ### Redis Client